 Financial aid process

 Your application for federal financial aid must include the FAFSA code that the federal government uses to identify The Art Institutes location of your choice.
-Select that location from the dropdown menu below, and copy or write down the correct code to complete your application.
+Write down the code below to complete your application.
 (U.S. students only)

 FAFSA Code: 007470